prettier/prettier/docs/configuration.md

 title: Configuration File
 ---

 Prettier uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for configuration file support.
-This means you can configure prettier via (in order of precedence):
+This means you can configure Prettier via (in order of precedence):

 - A `"prettier"` key in your `package.json` file.
 - A `.prettierrc.json` or `.prettierrc.yaml` file.<br>(You can also omit the file extension (takes precedence), or use `.yml`.)